LoyolaChicagoBooks/introcs-csharp/rst/do-while.rst

     |    statement(s)
     | ``} while (`` *continuationCondition* ``);``

-Here the block of statement(s) is always executed, but it continues to be executed in a loop only so long as the condition tested after the loop body is true.
+Here the block of statement(s) is *always* executed at least once, but it continues to be executed in a loop only so long as the condition tested after the loop body is true.